Image

 In service image of HEPC locomotive #46 Current condition of HEPC locomotive #46

-HEPC #46 (serial #62557) is the last of the Hydro Electric Power Commission steam locomotives, making it significant not only to the railway history of Niagara Falls, but to Hydro power history as well. #46 has been operated and preserved over the years, and now spends its time up north.
-The current owners are not, however, able to take the time to maintain it.
-The engine is currently not in operating condition.
+HEPC #46 (serial #62557) is the last of the Hydro Electric Power Commission steam locomotives, making it significant not only to the railway history of Niagara, but to Hydro power history as well. #46 has been operated over the years, however it is currently not in operating condition.

 Current condition of HEPC locomotive #46 Current condition of HEPC locomotive #46